-- Damaged or broken
+- Equipment is damaged or broken

-Computer related equipment meeting any of the above criteria would be considered surplus.
+Computer-related equipment meeting any of the above criteria would be considered surplus.
 Departments having surplus equipment should not trickle-down, sell, recycle, or dispose of equipment without first contacting your departmental technician or calling the Service Desk (x6106) or send email to firstname.lastname@example.org.

 This policy was approved as of: 10/29/2015